awsdocs/aws-resource-access-manager-user-guide/doc_source/getting-started-sharing.md

   + AWS Outposts – Local gateway route tables, outposts, and sites
   + Amazon Route 53 – Forwarding rules
   + Amazon VPC – Customer\-owned IPv4 addresses, prefix lists, subnets, traffic mirror targets, transit gateways, transit gateway multicast domains
-+ After you add an organization or an organization unit \(OU\) to a resource share, changes to the accounts that are in an OU or accounts that join or leave an organization dynamically affect the resource share\.
-For example, if you add a new account to an OU that has access to a resource share, then the new member account automatically receives access to the shared resources\.
-+ You can add only the organization your account is a member of, and OUs from that organization to your resource shares\.
-You can't add OUs or organizations from outside your own organization to a resource share as principals\.
-However, you can add individual AWS accounts, IAM users, and IAM roles from outside your organization as principals to a resource share\.
-**Note**
-Not all resource types can be shared with IAM roles and users\.
-For information about resources that you can share with these principals, see [Shareable AWS resources](shareable.md)\.

 ------
 #### [ Console ]